nitintutlani/dev-docker-images/alpine-nfs/README.md

 Run it:

   We must enable privileged mode and allow container to use host networking.
-  $ docker run -d --privileged nitintutlani/alpine-nfs
+  $ docker run -d --privileged alpine-nfs

 Use it: